-Note: *** P <0.01, ** P <0.05, * P <0.1

 The results of the study show an R-squared of 21%.
 These results are higher than those reported by several authors in the context of qualitative studies.
 These authors believe that for qualitative variables, an R-squared below 20% is acceptable.
 Among these authors, we can cite Bertrand and al (2004), Michael (2004), Arthur (2009), and Felicia (2009).
 Affiliation with an organization, payment method, and sales location (P <0.01) are significant at 1%.
 Indeed, compared to non-affiliation (reference value), belonging to an organization has a higher effect.
 Thus, sales of small ruminants are greater among wholesale traders who have joined an organization compared to those who have not.

 The cash payment method has a significant influence on sales compared to credit payment taken as a reference value.
 At the level of wholesale merchants, cash sales far exceed credit payments.
 Regarding the sales location, the Tourakou market shows a significant influence compared to the Airport market taken as the reference value.
 We can conclude that sales are more important among wholesale merchants at the Tourakou market compared to those at the Airport market.
 It should be noted that the Tourakou market is the largest livestock market in the city of Niamey.